top of page

 Barton posted private DMs between themself and other authors in an attempt to prove their point, but many saw it as a technique to threaten and ultimately suppress their critics.
 They also threatened to sue some of the individuals who spoke out against them.

-After eventually deleting several accounts and dropping off social media, it seemed the literary community had seen the last of Taylor Barton and her pen names.
+After eventually deleting several accounts and dropping off social media, it seemed the literary community had seen the last of Taylor Barton and their pen names.

 Enter Jupiter Wyse